Summer School 2018

 If you are remediating a class that uses a traditional text, the student should keep it for the summer.
-Do not submit it to Follett during book returns in May.If you are taking a non-remedial class that requires a book (health, gov/econ, etc.), the family can purchase their books through Follett.
-The summer school book store will open May 22.
-The store can be accessed at https://sales.smhs.org/
+Do not submit it to Follett during book returns in May.If you are taking a non-remedial class that requires a book (health, gov/econ, etc.), you can purchase your books through Follett.
+The store can be accessed at https://portal.smhs.org/

 - Remediation Courses (10th-12th grades)

 - Physical Education (Incoming Freshmen and all grade levels)